Part 2 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 - It may be tough to get motivated at times.

 - If you set up the business incorrectly, you could end up with a 16-hour-a-day job rather than a company that runs itself.

 If the thought of being in control and running your own business drives you and exhilarates you, and if you have no problem dealing with the cons listed above, then owning your own business may be the right path.

 If a lot of responsibility, dealing with problems, long work hours, no steady paycheck gives you a scary feeling in your gut, then running your own business may not be for you.
 You might be better off looking into improving your current job situation.

 Whether owning and operating a business is right for you, it’s your decision, and you’re the only one qualified to make it.
 Take time to research and consider what’s best for you.

 I once heard a saying that I really liked.
 I believe it was from John Maxwell: “You can live your life any way you want, but you can only live it once!”

 - Consider the pros and cons listed above and see which are more relevant to you personally.

 - If you do decide to open your own business, take a long and hard look at the cons and prepare in advance how you will deal with them.

-- Are the pros good enough for me?
+- Are the pros good enough for you?

 - Do the pros far outweigh the cons for you or are the cons more than you are willing to risk?